 - The slightly clumsy method required to move the phone from portrait to landscape.
 In an ideal world you would just reorientate the phone with your hands, tap a button and have it reset the base position.

-Its important to note to anyone not intending to use this with an iPhone; At the time of release many of the features (slow motion, burst mode, manual adjust etc) are not available to Android users.
-DJI promise they are working to address this, for more information see their FAQ.
+Its important to note to anyone not intending to use this with an iPhone; At the time of release many of the features (slow motion, burst mode, manual adjust etc) are not available to Android users

 Should I buy an Osmo Mobile 2?